Duncanma/Blog/content/Blog/importance-of-visibility.md

 - The problem you were trying to solve.
 - What you did.
 - The impact produced.
-- What's next.
+- What's next?

-You should explain all of this for a broad audience, and make the overall message into a nice self-contained package.
+You should explain all of this for a broad audience and make the overall message into a nice self-contained package.

 Years ago, my boss at the time Jeff Sandquist, responded to an email of mine with some great advice.
-I had sent him a quick note, on top of a long thread where the dev team was discussing some performance improvements.
+I had sent him a quick note, on top of a long thread where the dev team was discussing a set of performance improvements.
 My message was essentially "we did some good stuff".
 He asked me to send him a **'forwardable email'**, which I didn't understand at all.

 After a discussion, it all clicked for me.
-He wanted a message that explained the work in a way that he could send to other people in the company and they would understand the value of what we had done.
+He wanted a message that explained the work in a way that he could send to other people in the company, and they would understand the value of what we had done.
 This is harder than what I was used to doing, but way more useful.
 By wrapping our work in the context necessary to understand it, including \#s (and maybe even visuals like screenshots or graphs), it could reach a much